 If you're the original applicant you have a right to request an internal review of a reviewable decision.
 Alternatively, you also have the right to request an external review by the NSW Information Commissioner and/or the NSW Civil and Administrative Tribunal without going through an internal review process first.
 Applications to these external bodies must be made within 40 working days of when the decision was communicated to you.
-This will usually be the date on the Notice of Decision.
+This will usually be the date on the notice of decision.

-If you have requested an internal review, you will still have the opportunity to request an external review once the outcome of the internal review is communicated to you if you are still not satisfied with the outcome.
+If you have requested an internal review, and you are not satisfied with the outcome, you still have the opportunity to request an external review.
 You will have 20 working days after you are advised of the outcome of your internal review to request an external review by the NSW Information Commissioner and/or the NSW Civil and Administrative Tribunal.